 Add statements to the click handler for the “Generate Report” button that convert the start and end dates to timestamps.
 Display these time stamps using console.log statements so that you can test your code using some of the dates from earlier (see #15).

 24. Next, add code to the click handler that builds a string holding the request (i.e. the endpoint and query parameters) that you’ll need to use to request the harvest logs.
 Use a console.log statement to display the request.
-When this is working, the request should look like something the following:
+When this is working, the request should look something like the following:

 /log.json?type=farm_harvest&timestamp[ge]=1588651200&timestamp[le]=1589515200